-Contrary to popular belief, Islam has never been a religion that has ‘suppressed’ women and their rights; research and books prove that when the world was against women’s rights, Islam intervened and helped women in their societal status.
+Contrary to popular belief, Islam has never been a religion that has ‘suppressed’ women and their rights; research and books prove that when the world was against women’s rights, Islam intervened and helped women in their societal status and promoted women empowerment.
 When the ancient civilizations only saw women as sexual objects, the religion of peace gave opportunities of equality to them.

 Women’s Place and Status In The World Before Islam

 In the Roman Civilization, women were treated extremely cruelly by the then ruling Empire.
 They had no civil or moral rights; no social status whatsoever.
 If a man in the Roman Civilization slayed his wife, there would be no consequences, he would have no punishment.
 Men could marry as many women as they wanted, as women were sold and bought everywhere.

 Roman girls were married off at a very young age, mostly at 12 years old, sometimes even younger.
 A perfect example of this was a woman named Veturia , who was married at eleven, gave birth to six children, and died at twenty-seven.